_ [Contents]

 (PPQ)∧Q = PQ

 Now, let’s investigate the properties of the wedge product of two vectors.
-We anticipate that it will be a bivector.
-We use the same line of reasoning as in section 1.7.
-We assume PQ is nonzero.
+We anticipate that it will be a bivector (or zero).
+We use the same line of reasoning as in section 2.7.
+We begin by considering the case where PQ is nonzero.

 You can easily show that the wedge product PQ is invariant with respect to 180 degree rotation in the PQ plane.
 That is, just replace P by −P and Q by −Q and observe that nothing happens to the wedge product.
 This tells us the product is not a vector in the PQ plane.
 We remark without proof that this result is invariant under any rotation (however small or large) in the PQ plane.